Ziewvater/YoutubeGiffer/README.md

 Notes
 -----
-Need to remember to include OpenCV in the install script
+~~Need to remember to include OpenCV in the install script~~ Using a [buildpack](https://github.com/diogojc/heroku-buildpack-python-opencv-scipy) for OpenCV